miroslawmajka/cucumber-boilerplate/README.md

 # Usage

-Open your favourite CLI and run the following commands to restore dependencies, lint the JavaScript and run the automated selenium tests against a local Express application:
+Open your favourite CLI, like Git Bash in Windows and run the following commands:
 ```
 # Install dependencies
 npm install